Axios vs Fetch: Which Should You Use in 2025?

 Although both Fetch and Axios are designed to make HTTP requests, they differ in how GET requests and POST requests are written, how they deliver the response data, and more.

-Let’s take a look at how a simple GET request differs between the two tools.
+Let’s take a look at how simple GET requests and POST requests differ between the two tools.

 import axios from 'axios';